lgi-onehealth/ph-datasets/docs/usage.md

 ## The basic workflow

-A typical run of the workflow will look like this:
+A typical run of the workflow will have two steps.
+First, you list the available datasets:

 ```bash
 nextflow run lgi-onehealth/ph-datasets --list
 ```

-The above command will output a list of all the available datasets.

-Here is an excerpt of what it will look like:
+Here is an excerpt of what the output will look like:

 ```bash
 ---------------------------------------------